mohamedelnaggar/retail-store-discount/README.md

 to quickly get started and initialize the environment, use the project runner command :

-run the database creator script
+Install mysql database, and run the database creator script

 ```bash
     sh docs/recreate-db.sh